Farshid Mesghali: Publications

-For Farsheed Mesqali as an illustrator, the U.S. Library of Congress catalogs five Persian-language (Romanized) picture books, and English-language editions for two of them, all published early in Mesqali's career, with other writers and translators.
-The Romanized Persian editions were published by the Institute for the Intellectual Development of Children and Young Adults (Tehran).
+For Farsheed Mesghali as an illustrator, the U.S. Library of Congress catalogs five Persian-language (Romanized) picture books, and English-language editions for two of them.
+All published early in Mesghali's career, with other writers and translators.
+The Romanized Persian editions were published by the Institute for the Intellectual Development of Children and Young Adults (aka Kanoon) (Tehran).